Home » Technical Hub » Suspension: Caravan & Trailer Underbody Guide » Trailer Axle Types: Overlay Axles

 What is an Overlay Axle?

-Put simply, an overlay axle will lower your trailer chassis closer to the ground.
-This is beneficial for boat trailers or horse floats, as a lower ground clearance improves access for boats and horses.
+An overlay axle lowers your trailer chassis closer to the ground.
+This benefits boat trailers or horse floats, as a lower ground clearance improves access for boats and horses.

-Couplemate™ Overlay Axles are made of Australian K1045, which is a medium-carbon steel.
-By welding a stub axle on top of a regular beam, trailer manufacturers/owners can lower the chassis height by a distance equal to the span between the centre of the beam and the centre of the stub axle (see drawing below).
+Couplemate™ Overlay Axles are made of Australian K1045 medium-carbon steel.
+By welding a stub axle on top of a regular beam, trailer manufacturers/owners can lower the chassis height by a distance equal to the span between the beam’s centre and the stub axle’s centre (see drawing below).

 Example of Overlay Axle Height